 A triple oh-for-fuck’s sake to that one.

 The rest of the collection is hardly worth the energy it takes to listen to it.
 “I Can Hear Music,” released in 1969, continues the back-to-the-glorious past theme, a song that could have made the cut for Beach Boys Today.
 Their barbershop quartet version of Chuck Berry’s “Rock and Roll Music” (1976) is musical sterilization at its worst.
 “Come Go with Me” (1978) is a cover of the Del-Vikings’ 1956 doo-wop hit.
 “Good Timin'” (1979) features insipid lyrics and harmonies very reminiscent of “Don’t Worry Baby.”
-“Getcha Back” is another trip down memory lane via the doo-wop route, and “Kokomo” is one final travel catalogue of warm, sunny beach locales throughout the world.
+“Getcha Back” is another trip down memory lane via the doo-wop route, and “Kokomo” is one final travel catalog of warm, sunny beach locales throughout the world.

 Putting aside the disappointments of the later years, The Beach Boys compiled a catalog that few American bands can match for quality and, particularly in their Peak Period, originality.
 While some of their songs may seem silly and dated, a surprising number of songs in their catalog sound as fresh today as they must have sounded fifty years ago.
 Brian Wilson’s compositions and arrangements rank among the best in rock history, and while they were relatively weak on the lyrical side, they made up for that deficit with exquisite harmonies, perfectly executed.
 The Beach Boys were also a hardworking band who took pride in their professionalism, and though I never saw them live, my father did.
 We’ll close with his thoughts on The Beach Boys as performers: